weygoldt/TeeGrid/8channel-logger/README.md

 ## Channel order

-In files `8channels-gain*.wav` a 630Hz signal was sequentially connected to the 8 channels.
+In files `tests/8channels-gain*.wav` a 630Hz signal was sequentially connected to the 8 channels.
 The channels are connected in the right order!

 ![channel order](images/8channels-gain5-traces.png)

 ## Gains and clipping

-In files `clipping-gain*-*mV-step*mV.wav` the amplitude of a 630Hz signal was increased from a start voltage in steps as specified in the file name.
+In files `tests/clipping-gain*-*mV-step*mV.wav` the amplitude of a 630Hz signal was increased from a start voltage in steps as specified in the file name.

 ![gain5](images/clipping-gain5-100mV-step10mV-traces.png)